 Collaborative Electroacoustic Composition with Intelligent Agents (CECIA) is an innovative art project that integrates the creative agency of 5 composers and Machine Learning algorithms in order to produce a coherent composition of electroacoustic music.
-As part of the “Interfaces” Artist Residencies, the CECIA project aims to explore collaborative music creation, by connecting composers and Intelligent Agents through a cloud platform.
-The objective of the project is to foster collaborative creativity, enabling young composers to exchange ideas and co-create with state-of-the-art algorithms.
-Through features such as constant web presence, transparent creative process and well-documented collaborative activity we aim to produce content with high artistic and technological impact for musicians, composers and music enthusiasts.
+Organized by ZKM within the framework of the »Interfaces« project, with the support of the Creative Europe program of the European Union, the project’s goal is to explore collaborative music creation, by connecting composers and Intelligent Agents through a cloud platform.
+With features such as constant web presence, transparent creative process and well-documented collaborative activity it aims to produce content with high artistic and research impact for musicians, composers and music enthusiasts.

 Project outline and time-frame

 The CECIA project will be structured in four stages:

 - Open call for electroacoustic composers willing to work collaboratively in the Cloud together with Intelligent Agents (February-March 2019).

 - Development of a cloud computing platform and the Intelligent Agents based on Machine Learning (March-July 2019).

 - Collaborative music creation process with the participation of the selected composers and the utilization of developed technologies (August-November 2019).

 - Presentation of the project and performance of the created electroacoustic composition in a event at the ZKM (December 2019).